Jenell-w/capstone-museum-project/README.md

 **when db is created, it will be seeded with museum name/ city data from a short csv file.**

 Features: My app can write to a database, read from that database, delete as well.
-I also call an external API to do a preparation activity, which involves the appearance of a random piece of artwork from the Harvard University Museum collection.
+I also call an external API to do a preparation activity, which involves the display of a random piece of artwork from the Harvard University Museum collection.